sfgco/books/README.md

 ### Clone and Run

-Once you are through the Pre-requisites, you can run the following commands to setup Frappe Books for development and building:
+Once you are through the Pre-requisites, you can run the following commands to setup Green Bar By SFGCO for development and building:

 ```bash
 # clone the repository